martiadrogue/frontendskeleton/README.md

 -   **IMG**: Al images are compressed and move to the place where HTML pages are looking for.

+-   **NOTIFICATION**: At the end of every task a OS notification is shown to confirm everything is OK or show errors.
+That  task is only available on development environment.

 ### Distribution Tasks

 That tasks are called when front-end developer thinks it's time.
 Tasks are the